After approaching almost 300lbs and being diagnosed with high blood pressure, Aijalon decided it was time to make serious changes in his life.

 I was like, you know, I could get into the military.
 I'm dropping all this weight.
 I decided to call up the recruiter, and he told me I need to lose more weight.
 I was about 220 lbs.
 I'd call to check in each month. and they'd keep telling me I need to lose a little more.
 Then I went to meet them in person and was told I need to be down to 197 lbs.

-It took me like another maybe month and a half and I got down to 197.
+It took me another maybe month and a half and I got down to 197.
 He said I'm okay but suggested I go to 192 lbs just to be safe.

 How I Did It